 PROS / This program has a library of more than 400 effects, transitions and enhancements to help you make the exact video you want.

-CONS / The interface can be counterintuitive and takes a bit of time to understand how to use effectively.
+CONS / The interface can be counterintuitive and takes a bit of time to master.

 VERDICT / Once you learn how to use it, Nero Video can be a powerful and useful editing application.

 Nero Video 2017 is decent video editing software.
 Its two editing modules allow you to choose which style of editing is right for you.
-It contains a healthy selection of effects, transitions and more.
+It contains a healthy selection of effects, transitions, video enhancements and more.
 But because of its unique workflow, you may need to take a few hours to fully understand how it all works.

 This video editing application has two editing modules: Express Editing and Advanced Editing.
 The difference between these two modes is essentially the same as that between timeline editing and storyboard editing.
 In fact, the storyboard-timeline dynamic is the defining difference between the two modules.
 This is standard fare for video editing software; one main difference in Nero Video, however, is that you cannot switch back and forth between the two modes.
 You can build a video project in Express Editing (storyboard) mode and switch to Advanced Editing (timeline) with your project intact.
 However, once you make a single edit in the Advanced module, you cannot return to the Express mode.

-Nero Video 2017 is acceptable video editing software.
-It provides great tools that let you create videos and share them with an audience.
-However, it lacks the intuitive usability that separates good video editing applications from the best in our side-by-side comparison.
+Nero Video 2017 is basic video editing software.
+It provides the essential tools that let you create videos and share them with an audience.
+However, its ability to compress videos is shoddy at best and it lacks the intuitive usability that separates good video editing applications from the best in our side-by-side comparison.